The Differences Between HSA and FSA: Which Is Better?

 - If you don't have high medical or out of pocket medical expenses now, you aren't wasting or losing your money, the money builds up over time, so if all of a sudden you do need access to medical funds, you aren't limited to the yearly contribution, the money in the HSA will build over time.

 Flexible Spending Account or Flexible Spending Arrangement (FSA)

-Flexible Spending Arrangements also sometimes referred to as Flexible Spending Accounts, can be used for medical expenses are not linked to HDHP's they can be used with any health plans and are usually offered by an employer as part of a benefits package.
+Flexible Spending Arrangements, also sometimes referred to as Flexible Spending Accounts, can be used for medical expenses and are not linked to HDHP's, so they can be used with any health plans and are usually offered by an employer as part of a benefits package.

 FSA Money Expires at the End of the Year—No Long-Term Savings Potential